Why Choose PetMind?

 It wasn't until I got my own dog Inca (and started experiencing trouble) that my education turned to companion animals.
 In 2017, I completed a Masters Degree in Clinical Animal Behaviour at the University of Lincoln.

 I have shared my home with many animals over the years - Great Danes, Jack Russell Terriers, Deerhounds, Chipmunks, Gecko's, Ferrets, Cats and Falcons.
-Currently Unfortunately, Inca (German Shepherd) passed away in 2020.
-We still have Kizzy (Cypriot rescue) however, to keep me on my toes.
+Unfortunately, Inca (German Shepherd) passed away in 2020.
+We still have Kizzy (Cypriot rescue) and Nox (rescue cat) however, to keep us on our toes.